Effective, Efficient, and Responsive Government for Morris County

 - Train and support many of our first responders

-Why vote for us?
+Why vote for me?

 We need representatives from both parties on the Commission to ensure that this important job is done